Taubman College welcomes ten new faculty members for the 2022–2023 academic year.

 Gunden is a planner at Beckett & Raeder, Inc., a planning, landscape architecture, and civil engineering firm based in Ann Arbor, Michigan.
 Liz is a certified planner with the American Institute of Certified Planners (AICP).
 She also has a background in Graphic Design, and much of her work focuses on representing planning data and information in a visual and graphic way.
 Prior to getting her Masters in Urban and Regional Planning at the University of Michigan, Liz worked as a county planner in Indiana.

-Elisa Ngan, Professor of Practice, Urban Technology
+Elisa Ngan, Assistant Professor of Practice, Urban Technology

 Ngan is a transdisciplinary systems designer and Assistant Professor of Practice in Urban Technology.
 She applies design theory to software practice to investigate how the sociotechnical process of creating digital platforms, mediates, structures, and enables the phygital production of space, access, and labor.
 Her research pivots around creating data interventions for long-tail problems at the end of the product lifecycle, cross-pollinating with topics of category theory, industrial cybernetics, and epistemic injustice to reveal the broken relationships of industrial maintenance and repair invisibly affecting the lives of marginalized persons and communities.
 She is a disabled Cambodian-American woman with a B.A. in Architecture from UC Berkeley and a Masters in Design Engineering from the Harvard GSD.
 She is currently working with the talented team at Certain Measures and Windfall Data.

 Jermaine Ruffin, Intermittent Lecturer, Urban & Regional Planning